Josephine Mandamin: Awards, recognition, and legacy

 In 2012 Mandamin received the Anishinabek Nation Lifetime Achievement Award and in 2016 she received the Lieutenant Governor's Ontario Heritage Award for Excellence in Conservation.
 On January 26, 2018, Josephine was awarded the Governor General's Meritorious Service Decoration in recognition for her contributions to Indigenous leadership and reconciliation.
 She also received honours from the Native Women's Association of Canada and the Ontario Native Women's Association.
 In 2019, the Great Lakes Guardian Council honored Mandamin's water protection work.
 In 2019 The City of Thunder Bay recognized the work of Mandamin as part of Women's History Month.
-In 2022, Sir John A. Macdonald Public School in Brampton was renamed "Nibi Emosaawdang” (meaning water walker in English) in honour of Mandamin.
+In 2022, Sir John A. Macdonald Senior Public School in Brampton was renamed "Nibi Emosaawdang” (meaning water walker in English) in honour of Mandamin.

 Autumn Peltier, Josephine Mandamin's grand-niece, was inspired to continue her aunt's work by becoming a water protector and advocate.

+On June 13, 2024, Canada Post released a series of stamps titled "Indigenous Leaders".
+One of them is dedicated to Mandamin, marking her cultural contributions.